 Right now, record numbers of people worldwide have been forced to flee their homes.

 But instead of showing true leadership and protecting refugees, most countries are slamming their doors shut.

-The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 21 million refugees.
-Powerful media and politicians are manipulating reality and dehumanizing them, portraying refugees as “illegal”, or faceless “invaders” who are “a security threat”.
+The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 22 million refugees.
+Powerful media and politicians are manipulating reality and dehumanizing refugees, portraying them as illegal or faceless invaders who are a security threat.

-They’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
-And every single day that goes by, their indecision and inaction are causing immense human suffering.
+The reality is that they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
+And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

-Our recent survey of people’s attitudes across the world showed that 80% of us stand ready to welcome refugees into our countries, communities – even our own homes.
+A 2017 survey of young people’s attitudes across the world showed that 87% of them stand ready to welcome refugees into their countries, communities – even their own homes.

 Now is the time

 Worldwide, almost all of our leaders are turning their backs on refugees.
 In Mexico and the USA, they are detaining people fleeing extreme violence raging in Central America.
 In Kenya, they are forcing Somalis who have lived in exile for years, even decades, to go back to a dangerous conflict zone.